 Adding an Overlay

-An Overlay object is a picture that is draped over the
+An overlay is a picture that is "draped" over the terrain.

 To add an overlay: